 Temporary take-out at Northwestern Park

-August 9, 2011 – A month of construction went by, and we take the last opportunity to float on the soon-to-be gone Northwestern Lake prior to the Northwestern Lake closure.
+A month of construction went by, and we took the last opportunity to float on the soon-to-be-gone Northwestern Lake prior to the Northwestern Lake closure.

 Northwestern lake